 I was reviewing my monthly expenses and decided to cancel my subscription to The Economist.
 I thought this would be simple to do online, just like signing up was.
-But for a paper that treats its readers like adults, I was surprised at just how annoying the process to unsubscribe was.
+But for a newspaper that treats its readers like adults, I was surprised at how annoying the process to unsubscribe was.

 First I had to dig around on their website to find the following page to start the cancellation process:

-The customer retention sales strategies begin:
+The customer retention sales strategies began:

-I might have considered re-subscribing before, but won’t be after this experience.
-If customers can subscribe by submitting a form online, then they should be able to unsubscribe the same way too.
+More generally, if I can subscribe by submitting a form online, then I should be able to unsubscribe by submitting a form online too.